jokale/jokale.github.io/_posts/2020-06-02-redux_flow_joanna_style.markdown

 }
 ```

-Whereby a function is returned (due to Redux Thunk) from our API call with a payload of JSONdata holding all the threads.
-Due to Redux Thunk we are able to dispatch that function to our reducer below.
+Whereby a function is returned (due to Redux Thunk) from our API call with a payload of JSON data holding all the threads.
+Due to Redux Thunk, we can dispatch that function to our reducer below.

 ```
     switch(action.type) {